itsnehagarg/DevOpsInAction/ConfigurationManagementusingAnsible.md

 ### Ansible installation on EC2:

 1. We will create 2 EC2 servers.
 2. One for running the ansible commands & the other one as target server or destination server.
+Using the Ansible server we will do configurations of destination server.
+3. We need to setup password less authentication.
+So, ansible server can communicate with the other server.

 ```